desertwitch/SnapRAID-on-unRAID/README.md

 This project is in active development and considered experimental.

-This project continues to be licensed under GPL2, GPL3 and/or MIT (where applicable, see respective source code files).
+Licensed under GPL2, GPL3 and/or MIT (where applicable, see respective source code files).

 SnapRAID: https://github.com/amadvance/snapraid (© 2011-2024 Andrea Mazzoleni)